ForModLabUHel/forClimate/README_callprebas.md

 	gcc -shared callprebas.o -o callprebas.so

 ### Windows 10
-First, set-up *R_HOME* and *Path* [environmental variables](https://learn.microsoft.com/en-us/windows/win32/procthread/environment-variables) with Control Panel:
+Rprebasso and reshape2 packages must be installed in R. Then, set-up *R_HOME* and *Path* [environmental variables](https://learn.microsoft.com/en-us/windows/win32/procthread/environment-variables) with Control Panel:

 	R_HOME C:<path to R installation directory>
  	Path C:<path to R installation directory>\bin\x86

 The *Path* variable is also a search path for shared libraries.
-Rprebasso and reshape2 packages must be installed in R.

 Install Cygwin and from Cygwin the `x86_64-w64-mingw32-gcc` compiler.
 To build and run `callprebas.exe` is an interplay with Cygwin and Windows.
 In *Cygwin terminal* go to forClimate directory and build `callprebas.exe`: